DYung26/AirBnB_clone/README.md

 ```

 ## Contributing
+If you would like to contribute to the development of the AirBnB clone, follow these steps:
 1. Fork the repository.
 2. Create a new branch for your feature: `git checkout -b feature/new-feature`
 3. Commit your changes: `git commit -am 'Add new feature'`